 A natural question in the $r$-spin set-up is: apart from the C and D sides, can we complete the picture and draw connections with sides A and B as well, such as in the Witten's conjecture--Kontsevich's theorem case?
 So far the answer is only partially affirmative.
 Our main goal in this article is to fill in this picture, by establishing the connection between A and B, and completing the rest of the connections.
 Let us describe here the current state of the art: \begin{itemize} \item First, with the same kind of argument as Dijkgraaf, Verlinde and Verlinde \cite{DVV91}, the Virasoro constraints for the $r$-KdV hierarchy are equivalent to the topological recursion (side B) applied to the the spectral curve:

-Since the branchpoint at $z=0$ is not simple, one needs to run \emph{higher} topological recursion \cite{BoEy13}, which produces differentials $\omega_{g,n}^{[r]}$ that coincide with the ones defined from the intersection numbers of Witten's class. \item Applying the analysis of a matrix model with external field made in \cite[Appendix D]{EO07inv} by one of the authors and Orantin, and using a theorem with Bouchard \cite{BoEy13} allowing to handle non-simple branchpoints, one deduces that the differentials $\omega_{g,n}^{[r]}$ are actually the generalised resolvents of a matrix model (A-side).
+The ramification point at $z=0$ not being simple, one needs to run \emph{higher} topological recursion \cite{BoEy13}, producing differentials $\omega_{g,n}^{[r]}$ that coincide with the ones defined from the intersection numbers of Witten's class. \item Applying the analysis of a matrix model with external field made in \cite[Appendix D]{EO07inv} by one of the authors and Orantin, and using a theorem with Bouchard \cite{BoEy13} allowing to handle non-simple ramification points, one deduces that the differentials $\omega_{g,n}^{[r]}$ are actually the generalised resolvents of a matrix model (A-side).
 This matrix model is a direct generalisation of Kontsevich's one, and the Feynman graphs involved in the expansions of the correlation functions are decorated ribbon graphs.
 However, the correlation functions that were proved to satisfy topological recursion using matrix model techniques are not the ones that correspond to the desired intersection theory of Witten's class (C-side).
-This is the main issue that we remedy in this work, by identifying the right correlation functions for this purpose and proving that they also satisfy topological recursion. \end{itemize} We get the following picture:
+This is the main issue that we remedy in this work, by identifying the suitable correlation functions and proving that they also computed by topological recursion. \end{itemize} We get the following picture:

 The purpose of this article is to investigate in detail the link between the A-side for the $r$-spin, that is to say the enumeration of ribbon graphs corresponding to the generalisation of the Kontsevich's matrix model, and the B-side, \emph{ie} topological recursion.
-The aim is to prove with combinatorial tools the following result:
+We will use combinatorial tools to prove the following result: